jinyau/Discordbot/README.md

     - !danbooru - search a random image from danbooru with !danbooru '*tag*'
 3. Miscellaneous
     - !aundre - a command to tease my friend
+    - !stock - Look up a stock with its ticker name.
+Displays final adjusted call from a 1 year period. !stock 'ticker'
     - deletes any mention of the word 'boruto'.